avestura/NetworkLab/docs/source/RoutingAlgorithms/DiamondIPRoute.rst

 Configuration
 ^^^^^^^^^^^^^^^^^^^

-.. note:: Becuase configuration of the interfaces and VPCs IPs are like the previous project,
+.. note:: Becuase configuration of the interfaces and VPCs IPs are similar to the previous project,
           I simply just write the routing codes.

 **R1** ::